-Visitors to the National Museum of Scotland can explore Catherine’s reign through her own collections, which reflect her personal interests and provide a fascinating glimpse of the wealth and magnificence of the Imperial Russian court.
+In this exhibition from 2012, visitors to the National Museum of Scotland could explore Catherine’s reign through her own collections, which reflected her personal interests and provided a fascinating glimpse of the wealth and magnificence of the Imperial Russian court.

 (All images © The State Hermitage Museum, St Petersburg)

 This is a small version of the huge painting that Eriksen undertook for the Audience Hall in the great palace at Peterhof.
 Catherine is depicted in Horse-Guard’s uniform on her stallion ‘Brilliant’.

 François-Marie Arouet de Voltaire (1694–1778) was a philosopher, writer, journalist, historian and orator.
 He criticised all aspects of feudal relationships, despotic forms of government and clerical views.
 This bust was made after his return to Paris after a 20-year exile at Ferney, in Switzerland.

 Jean-Dominique Rachette modelled these and other related figures on engravings in the famous traveller and explorer Johann Gottlieb Georgi’s ‘Description of All the Peoples inhabiting the Russian Empire’, published in 1776–77.